-The targeted assessment program for fire or explosion is ongoing for underground metalliferous mines.
+The TAP for fire or explosion is now completed for underground metalliferous mines.

-The publishing of this interim report provides all operators with an opportunity to review their own safety management systems armed with the insight and knowledge gained by the assessment team with respect to the management of fire and explosion risks.
+This report provides all operators with an opportunity to review their own safety management systems armed with the insight and knowledge gained by the assessment team in regard to the management of fire and explosion risks.

-The outcomes of these targeted assessments will provide information that will be used to inform the regulator's ongoing education and compliance efforts.
+The outcomes of these assessments will provide information that will be used to inform the Regulator's continuing education and compliance activities.

-This targeted assessment program has identified many common issues around the approach taken by sites to manage the hazard of fire or explosion.
-It also highlighted broader issues that are common across mine sites associated with the process of developing, implementing and reviewing risk assessments, management plans and procedures.
+This TAP has identified many common issues related to the approach taken by sites to manage the hazard of fire or explosion.
+It also highlighted broader issues that were common across mine sites associated with the process of developing, implementing and reviewing risk assessments, management plans and procedures.

-Operations should be challenging their control measures and ensure risks are being managed so far as reasonably practicable.
-Mine operators should also ensure they have robust systems in place to verify the effectiveness of their risk control measures.
+Operations should challenge their control measures and ensure risks are being managed, so far as reasonably practicable.
+Mine operators should ensure they have robust systems in place to verify the effectiveness of their risk control measures.